-- 1.5.5.
-When a family's disability expense allowance increases. - 2.6.
+- 1.6.
 Hardship of Families Paying Flat Rent.
 When families who have elected to pay flat rent experience certain hardships, they are eligible for a reduction of rent to an income-based rent.
-The Housing Department will adjust the rent in the following circumstances: - 2.6.1.
-The family has experienced a verified loss in income because of changed circumstances, including loss of reduction of employment, death in the family, or reduction in or loss of earnings or other assistance. - 2.6.2.
-The family has experienced a verified increase in expenses because of changed circumstances such as increased medical costs, childcare, transportation, education or similar items. - 2.7.
-Interim increases for Residents of Sunnyslope Manor and Fillmore Gardens will only be processed if there is an increase in income of \$200 or more per month. - 3.
-Although all changes are required to be reported in writing within thirty (30) days, an interim will not be processed due to: - 3.1.
-Changes in income because of annual cost-of-living increases to Social Security or SSI. - 3.2.
-Increases in salary. - 3.3.
-Changes in jobs that result in a higher income. - 3.4.
-Changes in unearned income sources. - 4 Failure to accurately report all changes within 30 days will be handled in accordance with guidelines in ACOP Section 20.6.
+The Housing Department will adjust the rent in the following circumstances: - 1.6.1.
+The family has experienced a verified loss in income because of changed circumstances, including loss of reduction of employment, death in the family, or reduction in or loss of earnings or other assistance. - 1.6.2.
+The family has experienced a verified increase in expenses because of changed circumstances such as increased medical costs, childcare, transportation, education or similar items. - 2.
+Although all changes are required to be reported in writing within thirty (30) days, an interim will not be processed due to: - 2.1.
+Changes in income because of annual cost-of-living increases to Social Security or SSI. - 2.2.
+Increases in salary, unless an interim decrease was processing within the same certification period. - 2.3.
+Changes in jobs that result in a higher income, unless an interim decrease was processed within the same certification period. - 2.4.
+Changes in unearned income sources that do not result in a change in household income. - 2.5.
+Increases in household income that occur within the last three (3) months of the certification period. - 3.
+Failure to accurately report all changes within 30 days will be handled in accordance with guidelines in ACOP Section 19.6.